raquelj6437/github-tutorial/README.md

 ---
 ## Initial Setup
-An SSH Key is a link between your local and external repository so that you would'nt have to log in every time you push.
+An SSH Key is a link between your local and external repository so that you wouldn't have to log in every time you push.

 ##### Finding an SSH Key
 Open Cloud9